Lou Gogan's Pages Lou's title image

 On A Saturday (acoustic) (alternative) 5:23

 A song about the terrorist bombing atrocity in Omagh, Co Tyrone, Ireland, on Saturday 15th of August 1998.
 People were murdered.
 People were maimed.
-People were mentally scarred.
+People were mentally and emotionally scarred.
 An atrocity carried out by brutal thugs.